javierconcha/ocdb-docs/docs/source/ocdb-api-cli.md

 __Upload Submission File__:

-The aim of this feature is to enable users and admin to replace an existing submission file.
+The aim of this feature is to enable users to replace an existing submission file.
 You can replace both documents and measurements.